VoltronOP/Operating-System-Lab/README.md

 b)Write a code for reader and writter classical process synchronization .

-Assignment 9 :
+Assignment 8 :

 a)Implement dining philosofers problem using semaphore.

 b)Implement dining philosofers problem using monitor.

-Assignment 10 :
+Assignment 9:

 a)Implement bankers algorithm for deadlock avoidance in c .

+Assignment 10:

+a)Write a program for FCFS,SJF,priority,round robin CPU schedulling .